turtlelazy/cybersecurity_final/README.md

 1/2/2022
 * Ishraq Mahid (at home): finalizing project + finishing touches
+* Grace Chen (at home): Successfully set up DigitalOcean machine for the challenge.
+Still need to configure it so that it doesn't allow remote root logins.
+Worked on the google slides for the presentation.

 1/3/2022
+* Grace Chen (in class): Continued working on google slides for presentation.
+* Grace Chen (at home): Disabled remote root logins for DigitalOcean machine.
+Helped with walkthrough and slides.
 * Ishraq Mahid (at home): lessons + something i forgot to do before